Earthplace Preschool Policies and Procedures

 Emergency Preparedness Procedures

-The Westport Police, Fire, and Health Departments know that we are a licensed prechool.
+The Westport Police, Fire and Health Departments have been contacted.
+They know that we are a licensed Preschool.
 On a daily basis the maximum number of children and staff who could be in attendance is as follows:

 We can announce an emergency through our: